Scroll down for answers to frequently asked questions on topics related to the University Archives and Records Management Program.

-Standard Practice Guide 601.08 states the following: “University records” are defined as all records, regardless of their form, prepared, owned, used, in the possession of, or retained by administrators, faculty acting in an administrative capacity, and staff of university units in the performance of an official function.
+Standard Practice Guide 601.08 defines university records as “all records, regardless of their form, prepared, owned, used, in the possession of, or retained by administrators, faculty acting in an administrative capacity, and staff of university units in the performance of an official function.”

 Records are defined by content rather than by format and thus include those that are paper, analog, electronic or any other format from which information can be retrieved.
 Records include, but are not limited to, official University publications (including web pages), fiscal data, correspondence (including email), minutes of meetings, reports, academic records, and employee files.

 Active records are those that are frequently referred to or that are needed to support the current business activity of a unit.

 Inactive records are records that have not been needed for at least one year or for which the active period has passed.
 Inactive records should be securely stored until the end of the designated retention period.
 Unless these records have been defined as permanent records, they should be destroyed after the designated retention period has elapsed.